machinedeck/Christmas-2025-Project/README.md

 To start off, this project consisted of two parts: the _**screen**_ and the _**lights**_.
 Each part has its own microcontroller unit (MCU)&ndash;the **_ATmega328p_**&ndash;mounted on an Arduino UNO board.

 The 8x8 matrix tube **screen** flashes the `MERRY XMAS!` message moving from right to left.
 On the other hand, the **lights** part consists of four LEDS (red, green, yellow and blue), which have five different lighting configurations with the last one being the combination of the first four in a consecutive manner.
 More details about them are explained in the later sections.

+## Materials
+These are the materials I used for each part:

+**Screen**
+- 1088BS 8x8 matrix tube screen (with documentation in this (link)[https://www.topliteusa.com/uploadfile/2014/0825/A-1088BS.pdf]